apiratorjs/locking/README.md

 - **When to use a Semaphore**
     - Whenever you need to limit concurrency to a fixed number.
     - For example, limiting the number of simultaneous API requests or controlling concurrency in a task queue.

+- **ReadWriteLock**
+    - A read-write lock allows multiple readers to access a resource simultaneously, but only one writer at a time.
+    - When a writer holds the lock, no readers can access the resource.
+    - Real-life analogy: A library where multiple people can read books at the same time, but when someone is updating the catalog (writing), no one else can read or update until they finish.
+- **When to use a ReadWriteLock**
+    - When you have a resource that is read frequently but written to infrequently.
+    - For example, a cache, configuration store, or any data structure that needs to be thread-safe with high read throughput.

 ---